WELCOME TO OYINDAMOLA LAWAL'S BLOG. WE CELEBRATE THE WORLD'S FASHION, ENTERTAINMENT, AND NEWS..................... RELAX AND ENJOY!!!!!!!!!!!!!!!!

 Taylor disclosed in November 2004 that she had congestive heart

-.
+failure.
 But she still periodically dismissed reports that she was at

 death's door, saying she used a wheelchair only because of chronic back